St Stephen's Anglican Church, Newtown

-St Stephen's Anglican Church is a heritage-listed Anglican church and cemetery at 187–189 Church Street, Newtown, Inner West Council, Sydney New South Wales, Australia.
-It was designed by Edmund Blacket and built from 1871 to 1874 by George Dowling and Robert Kirkham.
-The church is also known as St Stephen's Church Of England.
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+St Stephen's Anglican Church is a parish church of the Anglican Church of Australia, located at 187–189 Church Street, Newtown, Inner West of Sydney New South Wales, Australia.
+The parish, known as Newtown Erskineville Parish Church has a combined ministry with Holy Trinity Anglican Church, Erskineville Rd, in the adjacent suburb of Erskineville.

+The present building of St Stephen's Church was designed by Edmund Blacket and built from 1871 to 1874 by George Dowling and Robert Kirkham.
+The church stands within Camperdown Cemetery and together they form a precinct of historic, cultural and architectural significance.
+The precinct was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Church

-The present St. Stephen's Anglican Church is the second church by that name in Newtown, both of which were designed by noted church architect, Edmund Blacket.
-A call for tenders for the construction of 'a small brick church at O'Connell Town', the original St. Stephen's Church, was placed in the Sydney Morning Herald, Saturday 23 November 1844.
+The Church of St Stephen's, Newtown, was founded in 1844 and opened for services in 1845.
+The present St. Stephen's Anglican Church is the second church by that name in Newtown, both of which were designed by church architect, Edmund Blacket who was the major designer of Anglican churches in NSW at that period.

+O'Connell Town Church

+On Saturday 23 November 1844, a call for tenders was placed in the Sydney Morning Herald for the construction of 'a small brick church at O'Connell Town.
+The name O'Connell Town, no longer in use, honoured Maurice Charles O'Connell, landholder, husband of Mary Putland, daughter of Governor William Bligh.
 H. Knight was awarded the contract to build the church, and a Mr. Brander was the carpenter.
 The foundation stone was laid, on Thursday 26 December 1844, by the Right Reverend Dr. William Broughton, first Bishop of Australia, who also preached.
 The Reverend Dr. T. Steele, Rector of St. Peter's Cook's River, assisted in the ceremony that was attended by a large crowd composed principally of residents from the immediate neighbourhood.
 The church was situated on the "New Town Road", near Victoria Street, on land donated by representatives of former Governor William Bligh's widow, Elizabeth.